jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 }
 ```

-Now, because we?ve applied the `className` of `fade`, we need to add some
+Now, because we've applied the `className` of `fade`, we need to add some
 CSS that will do the animation for us.
 Wherever your CSS is located, add
 the following CSS so we can animated the opacity.